jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 1. With GPS only
 2. LTE enabled variant (for making calls)

 The price also varies as per the 2 different sizes of 40mm and 44mm display.
-Eventhough the pricing is high, the smartwatch is loaded with lots of features for women.
+Eventhough the pricing is high, the smartwatch is loaded with lots of features.

 #### How is the screen clarity of the Apple watch series 6?